-Date of initial appointment to OFA Board of Directors: July 2014 End of Current Term: July 2017
+Date of initial appointment to OFA Board of Directors: July 2014 Resigned: May 2016

 Dr. Robert Bell was appointed Deputy Minister of Health and Long-Term Care, effective June 2, 2014.
 Prior to this role, he served as President and Chief Executive Officer of University Health Network for nine years.
 He was previously the Chief Operating Officer at Princess Margaret Hospital and Chair of both Cancer Care